Dr Lee Hosking

-My research interests lie in the computational modelling of coupled thermal, hydraulic, chemical and mechanical (THCM) behaviour in the geoenvironment.
-I am particularly experienced in the study of reactive transport processes in fractured rock in response to high pressure gas injection and displacement.
-It was in this area that I developed a theoretical and computational modelling platform as part of my doctoral research at Cardiff University’s Geoenvironmental Research Centre.
+Lee’s research interests lie in the computational modelling of coupled thermal, hydraulic, chemical and mechanical (THCM) behaviour in the geoenvironment.
+He is particularly experienced in the study of reactive transport processes in fractured rock in response to high pressure gas injection and displacement.
+It was in this area that he developed a theoretical and computational modelling platform as part of his doctoral research at the GRC.

-Throughout my PhD and into my current post, I have applied the developed model in the study of geological carbon sequestration, a technology involving the isolation of carbon dioxide in the geoenvironment that would otherwise be emitted into the atmosphere.
+Throughout his PhD and into his current post, Lee applied the developed model in the study of geological carbon sequestration, a technology which involves isolating carbon dioxide in the geoenvironment that would otherwise be emitted into the atmosphere.
 As part of an integrated energy system, carbon sequestration is widely regarded as a key part of strategies for climate change adaptation and mitigation.